swarmdb/swarmdb.github.io/_posts/2014-10-03-objects-are-event-streams.md

 ![Handshakes and replication]({{site.url}}/images/streams-gaps.svg)

 So, any *object* is actually a *replica*.
 Any state change is an *event* or an *operation*, depending on whether you read or write it.
 All events on a replica form a *stream*.
-Finally, all of those are just projections of the same ideal entity named "a replicated object".
+Finally, all those entities are just projections of the same ideal entity named "a replicated object".

 I hope, this post explains Swarm's core abstractions to a sufficient degree.